Sat, 26 Jan 2013

 Prices

-This fantastic tour begins in Norway’s southern capital
+This wonderful tour begins in Norway’s southern capital

 city, Oslo, and then journeys by rail and Hurtigruten

-across the Arctic Circle to reach the Arctic ‘capital’,
+across the Arctic Circle to its conclusion, the great

 The first rail journey from Oslo to Trondheim, Norway’s former ancient capital, travels alongside Lake Mjøsa into the Gudbrandsdal, a 160 kms river valley which for centuries was the main route between Oslo and Trondheim.
 The journey then continues by rail northwards through the provinces of Trøndelag and Nordland, eventually crossing the Arctic Circle just north of Mo-i-Rana, and arriving in the little port of Bodø during the early evening.